 Machine learning has, in my view, been less successful.
-It requires humans to manually draw parse trees for numerous sentences.
+Much as with the tagging example earlier, we would require humans to manually draw parse trees for numerous sentences.
 These would then be the training set for a machine learning algorithm.
 The problems are: the manual parsing has proved unreliable; the rules learned are often only probabilistic ones (which may be a good or a bad thing depending on your point of view), and learning recursive rules has been problematic.